 Higher-order unification is also often in the way when applying certain congruence theorems.
-For example we would expect that the theorem cong is applicable in the following proof producing the subgoals $t \times s = s \cdot u$ and y = w.
+For example we would expect that the theorem cong is applicable in the following proof producing the subgoals $t \ x = s \ u$ and y = w. lemma